Chemical table file

 Chemical table file (CT file) is a family of text-based chemical file formats that describe molecules and chemical reactions.
 One format, for example, lists each atom in a molecule, the x-y-z coordinates of that atom, and the bonds among the atoms.

-File formats

-There are several file formats in the family.

 The formats were created by MDL Information Systems (MDL), which was acquired by Symyx Technologies then merged with Accelrys Corp., and now called BIOVIA, a subsidiary of Dassault Systèmes of Dassault Group.

 The CT file is an open format.
 BIOVIA publishes its specification.
 BIOVIA requires users to register to download the CT file format specifications.

 Molfile

 An MDL Molfile is a file format for holding information about the atoms, bonds, connectivity and coordinates of a molecule.

 The molfile consists of some header information, the Connection Table (CT) containing atom info, then bond connections and types, followed by sections for more complex information.

 The molfile is sufficiently common that most, if not all, cheminformatics software systems/applications are able to read the format, though not always to the same degree.
 It is also supported by some computational software such as Mathematica.